Dmytro-Bez/IOT_FreeRTOS/README.md

 # IOT_FreeRTOS
-Development of IoT projects based on esp32
+Development of an IoT project based on esp32 using VCode and FreeRTOS.
+This system includes light indication (two LEDs) and ESP32-WROOM-32.